With the change of seasons it is time for my annual reminder on safe rowing practices in reduced daylight hours:

 - There is absolutely no rowing on the river in the dark, so make sure that it will still be sufficiently light on your return BEFORE going afloat; if in doubt use the lake instead

-- Also if training on the lake first thing in the morning lights may also be required, though it should be obvious at the start of your outing if it’s dark!
+- In addition, if training on the lake first thing in the morning lights may also be required, though it should be obvious at the start of your outing if it is dark!

 - When rowing in the dark on the lake extra vigilance is required to avoid collisions on the water; in particular you must follow the lake circulation pattern at all times